Tencent/TenDBCluster-TSpider/Documentation/com-problem/problem-analysis-en.md

 a.
 Set the global variables on TSpider Nodes, spider_idle_conn_recycle_interval = 8 which is the minimum value, it means that after 8 seconds all the idled connections will be released by Spider Node.
 b.
 The Client resend the query to TSpider Node, and the problematic connection will be released immediately and reconnect to TenDB Node again.
 c.
-Restart TSpider Node, so all the connection will be Re-established
+Restart TSpider Node, so all the connection will be Re-established.

 ### 1.2 ERROR 12723
 > ERROR 12723 (HY000): Too many connections between TSpider Node and TenDB Node